burkfers/qmk_userspace_features/maccel/readme.md

 A good starting point for tweaking your settings, is to set your default DPI to what you'd normally have set your sniping DPI.
 Then set the LIMIT variable to a factor that results in a bit higher than your usual default DPI.
 For example, if my usual settings are a default DPI of 1000 and a sniping DPI of 200, I would now set my default DPI to 200, and set my LIMIT variable to 6, which will result in an equivalent DPI scaling of 200*6=1200 at the upper limit of the acceleration curve.
 From there you can start playing around with the variables until you arrive at something to your liking.

-To aid in dialing in the settings just right, a debug mode exists to print mathy details to the console.
+To aid in dialing in your settings just right, a debug mode exists to print mathy details to the console.
 Refer to the QMK documentation on how to enable the console and debugging, then enable mouse acceleration debugging in `config.h`:
 ```c
 #define MACCEL_DEBUG
 /*